Confusezius/CVPR2020_PADS/README.md

 This repository contains the code to run policy-adapted negative sampling for ranking-based Deep Metric Learning methods, as proposed in our CVPR 2020 publication (*link*).
 Sample runs that *can* achieve similar results to those reported in our paper are listed in `SAMPLE_RUNS.sh`, as RL-based methods introduce a higher level of variance.
 However, to foster direct reproducibility, we provide a set of pretrained weights in `Pretrained_Weights` achieving similar results to those shown for each dataset.
-Please use this download link: *link*
+Please use this download link: https://www.dropbox.com/sh/9vv72wflxp31bda/AAACBAagUGRJFB94173FNBjza?dl=0.
+Use `sample_test.py` to see how to use and load the network weights.
+The comments contain further instructions.

 ***Note***: Reimplementations of baseline methods are borrowed and adapted from https://github.com/Confusezius/Deep-Metric-Learning-Baselines.